Self-Funded Trips (or over 25 yrs)

 There are many different ships that provide experiential learning at sea.
-These include everything from the magnificent traditionally rigged Class A’s right through to the to the more nimble, smaller Class D’s which includes modern racing yachts.
+These include everything from the magnificent traditionally rigged Class A’s right through to the more nimble, smaller Class D’s which includes modern racing yachts.

-Ships can have a percentage of trainees aged over 25 onboard for The Tall Ships Races and the larger ones may have more places available.
+Ships can also have a percentage of trainees aged over 25 onboard for The Tall Ships Races and the larger ones may have more places available.
 Such places need to be self-funded and bookings made directly with your chosen ship.
 Like all independent travel, you will be responsible for your travel insurance and getting to and from your placement.

 Fund your adventure:

 Whether you’re planning to self-fund, fundraise towards your trip or apply for funding to become a sail trainee - there are some helpful sources of information below to help you towards your goals.

 Find your adventure:

 Sail On Board, delivered by Sail Training International, is a great place to start to find a voyage.

 Windseeker offers availability with some ships across the whole Tall Ships Races series.

 What better way to try sail training, than through your local sail training vessel Swan!
 There are numerous ways you can get involved with coastal and ocean sailing through an action-packed annual diary of trips and tours.
 The Trust is always keen to hear from young people keen to volunteer as crew members.